Calculate costs of delivering hydrogen-based products

 All code and data behind this tool are openly available.

-You may also be interested in our sister websites: model.energy for baseload electricity and an interface to run the detailed European model PyPSA-Eur.
+You may also be interested in our sister websites: model.energy for baseload electricity, an interface to run the detailed European model PyPSA-Eur and a future German renewable power system running on today's weather and demand.

 Step 1: Select destination and source locations